jcrosetto/esl-card-viewer/README.md

-# Running the Elder Scrolls Online Card Viewer
+# Running the Elder Scrolls Legends Card Viewer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).